AssumedBread52/formal-systems/documentation/docker.md

 Docker is a great tool to develop stable isolated environments for development and deployment.
 Additionally, it allows for the use of a considerable number of tools without the need for a complicated clean up or management system.

+## Best practice

+Docker containers, and therefore the images the containers are created from, should be focused in their efforts.
+Having a single container responsible for the entire application (database, messaging-service, back-end, and front-end) or even more than are of responsibility should be considered an anti-pattern.

 ## Installation

 I'm developing this project on a windows machine.
 Meaning docker requires three programs installed.